loginom/loginom-help-en-omegat/data/processors/README.md

 Both data sets, tables, and variables, objects containing only one value can be transferred from handler to handler.
 The statistical table data (for example, column sum, average value, etc.) can be transformed to variables using the special handler.

-In their turn, variables can be used in handlers to transformm tables.
+In their turn, variables can be used in handlers to transform tables.
 As tables and variables have different structure, the ports corresponding to them cannot be connected with each other, and they are differently identified.

 ## Standard components